ivmarkov/rust-esp32-std-demo/README.md

 - Install the nightly toolchain of Rust (necessary, because we utilize a few unstable Cargo features): `rustup toolchain install nightly`
 - Make sure the toolchains are up to date, as one of the utilized unstable Cargo features landed just a few months ago: `rustup update`
 - Switch to nightly (as per above, necessary for Cargo): `rustup default nightly`
-- Download and install the [prebuilt binaries of the Rust ESP32 STD compiler fork and the Espressif LLVM clang fork](https://github.com/espressif/rust-esp32-example/blob/main/docs/rust-on-xtensa.md) or follow the [Rust ESP32 STD compiler fork & Espressif LLVM clang fork build instructions](https://github.com/ivmarkov/rust);
+- Download and install the [prebuilt binaries of the Rust Espressif compiler fork and the Espressif LLVM clang fork](https://github.com/espressif/rust-esp32-example/blob/main/docs/rust-on-xtensa.md) or follow the [Rust Espressif compiler fork & Espressif LLVM clang fork build instructions](https://github.com/esp-rs/rust);
-- The build is using the `cargo-pio-link` linker wrapper, so install [cargo-pio](https://github.com/ivmarkov/cargo-pio):
+- The build is using the `cargo-pio-link` linker wrapper, so install [cargo-pio](https://crates.io/crates/cargo-pio):
   - `cargo install cargo-pio`
 - Clone this repo: `git clone https://github.com/ivmarkov/rust-esp32-std-hello`
 - Enter it: `cd rust-esp32-std-hello`
-- Change **lines 254 and 255** in `rust-esp32-std-hello/src/main.rs` to contain the SSID & password of your wireless network
+- Change **lines 339 and 340** in `rust-esp32-std-hello/src/main.rs` to contain the SSID & password of your wireless network
 - (Only if you happen to have a [TTGO T-Display board](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1126&FId=t3:50033:3)): Uncomment **line 51** to be greeted with a `Hello Rust!` message on the board's LED screen
 - (Only if you happen to have an [ESP32-S2-Kaluga-1 board](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-esp32-s2-kaluga-1-kit.html)): Uncomment **line 55** to be greeted with a `Hello Rust!` message on the board's LED screen
 - (Only if you happen to have a [Heltec LoRa 32 board](https://heltec.org/project/wifi-lora-32/)): Uncomment **line 59** to be greeted with a `Hello Rust!` message on the board's LED screen